AzuLiu/AutomateBoringStuff/README.md

 It not onliy includes most practice from this book and but aslo some intereting stuff I made up with.

+I am sorry for the mess of my code, I don't realize that I will upload my file to my github when I was writing this.

 I have to say it's a great book to start to code.

 You can learn very usfeul and pratical skills to solve automatic problems in your office, such as excell,pdf,word,email,etc.